xta0/xta0.me/_posts/2020-02-10-Paper-Reading-01.md

 About half of the SoCs have two CPU clusters: a cluster of high-performance cores and another cluster of energy-efficient cores.
 Only a small fraction include three clusters of cores.
 Cores in the different clusters may differ in microarchitectures, frequency settings, or cache sizes.
 A few SoCs even have two clusters consisting of identical cores. <mark>In nearly all SoCs, cores within the same cluster have a shared cache, but no cache level is shared between cores in the different clusters.</mark> The lack of a shared cache imposes a high synchronization cost between clusters.
 For this reason, <mark>Facebook apps target the high-performing cluster by, for example, matching thread and core count for neural network inference</mark>.

+### 2.3 The performance difference between a mobile CPU and GPU/DSP is narrow

+High-performance GPUs continue to play an important role in the success of deep learning.
+It may seem natural that mobile GPUs play a similar part for edge neural network inference.
+However, today nearly all Android devices run inference on mobile CPUs due to the performance limitations of mobile GPUs as well as programmability and software challenges.

+Figure 4 shows the peak performance ratio between CPUs and GPUs across Android SoCs.
+In a median device, the GPU provides only as much theoretical GFLOPS performance as its CPU.
+23% of the SoCs have a GPU at least twice as performant as their CPU, and only 11% have a GPU that is 3 times as powerful than its CPU